-“All real estate is exchangeable if it has been held as an investment property," said Eric Brecher, Esq., Certified Exchange Specialist®, vice president of treasury management sales and manager of City National Bank's 1031 exchange qualified intermediary service.
+“All real estate is exchangeable if it has been held as an investment property," said Keira Rawlinson, Certified Exchange Specialist®, and manager of City National Bank's 1031 exchange qualified intermediary service.
 “That could include a building used for your business or a condo you've rented out for income."

 When a business owner sells a piece of business real estate or an investor sells a rental property, he or she usually incurs an array of tax liability.
 That includes federal capital taxes, which can be up to 20 percent of the capital gains, and depreciation recapture taxes, which is 25 percent.
 In most states, investors are also charged state income tax, which can be another 10 percent or more.

 “It's difficult to pinpoint the exact amount of taxes you can defer because it depends on state laws and the amount of depreciation that has been taken against the asset," Rawlinson said.
 “But most people are liable for taxes of about 30 percent to one-third of the proceeds of an investment property without doing an exchange."

 A 1031 exchange allows investors to defer all the taxes they would have paid on the sale of an investment property by investing their net equity into another property of equal or greater value to what they sold.
 In many cases, buying a new property also can help meet the investor's needs, whether that's purchasing your company's building, or a rental property that earns passive income without requiring active management, Rawlinson said.